I think marketing can be overwhelming, overcomplicated, and overdramatic (I really just like the rule of threes, feel free to dismiss that last one ;)

 I think this is one of my favorite parts of marketing, you get to add to someone else's day!
 You get to create this little experience via e-mail, social media, a postcard, or on your website where you get to welcome people and take care of them for a bit.
 You get to be a part of their day!
 Potentially, even making their day.

 When I curate marketing experiences I like to think of it as though I get to take over someone else's day for a moment and create something just for them.
 Sometimes that moment lasts three seconds, other times maybe 10 minutes.
 No matter the time, I have someone's attention, I want to create an experience that adds quality to their day.
-Some days I want to support someones day with some humor and laughter or being their cheerleader, and other times a mindful moment or a chance to pause, breathe and slow down.
+Some days I want to support someone's day with some humor and being their cheerleader, and other times a mindful moment or a chance to pause, breathe, and slow down.

-Imagining what someone else's day is like can help you think of what you want to offer.
-Maybe someone is having a busy, overwhelming, stressful day or someone is going through a rough time, feeling stagnant, or maybe someone is having the best day ever!
-Imagining someone's day can help you figure out what emotion or moment you want to curate for them.
-When your marketing also inspires the same emotions and moments over time, people will start associating those moments and feelings with you, thus further building your brand and your connection.
+Imagining someone else's day can be a helpful prompt to brainstorm what kind of impact you want to create.
+Maybe someone is having a busy, overwhelming day or they're having the best day ever!
+Imagining someone's day can help you identify what emotion or moment you want to curate for them.
+When your marketing inspires the same emotions and moments over time, people will start associating those moments and feelings with you, thus further building your brand and connection.

-When our marketing plans add to someone elses day we can then become a part of their day that they look forward to.
-They want to see us, hear from us.
+When our marketing plans add to someone else's day we can become a part of their day that they look forward to.
+They want to see us and hear from us.
 Our marketing can make life enjoyable, that's a pretty awesome thing.

 6) Marketing plans a plenty!

 Feel free to play with your different approaches, in some areas you can be more humorous, others more vulnerable, go ahead and use your multiple marketing plans to further show the multiple sides of you and your work.
 Also, these different marketing plans will reach different audiences.
 When your marketing plan uniquely aligns with the product, it will also uniquely align with the specific market that will enjoy it.
-What might work perfectly for one product might not for another, play with it, test them out.
-Your first marketing plans won't be perminent or perfect.
-So, just start and see what works and build from there.
+What might work perfectly for one product might not for another, play with it, and test it out.
+Your first marketing plans won't be permanent or perfect.
+Start and see what works and build from there.

 And don't forget your grocery shopping, marketing nerd is always here to support and hear you out!